cramanan/FORUM-API/README.md

 ...

-Note: this is a project not a package
+Note: This is a project not a package

 ## Libraries used